bsmith89/longev-mgen/doc/submission.md

 +------------------------------------------------+-------+----------+-------+----------+
 | CAZy domains^2^                                | 252   | 35       | 240   | 18       |
 +------------------------------------------------+-------+----------+-------+----------+
-: **Table 2**: Summary of variant specific features in two highly similar MAGs
+: Summary of variant specific features in two highly similar MAGs {#tbl:b1-vars}

 ^1^ in Mbp \
 ^2^ unique

-Given the observation that the relative abundance of OTU-1 was dramatically increased with ACA treatment at UM, while not being significantly affected at UT, and that B1-B was not found in metagenomes at UM, we hypothesized that differences in the genomic potential of B1-A and B1-B could explain the different response to ACA at the two sites.
+Given the observation that the relative abundance of OTU-1 was dramatically increased with ACA treatment at UM, while not being significantly affected at UT, and that B1B was not found in metagenomes at UM, we hypothesized that differences in the genomic potential of B1A and B1B could explain the different response to ACA at the two sites.

-Genomic regions apparently specific to B1-A---defined as an at least 5-fold enrichment in B1-A specific libraries relative to B1-B specific libraries---include just one PUL (SusC-homolog encoded by B1A_02041).
+Genomic regions apparently specific to B1A---defined as an at least 5-fold enrichment in B1A specific libraries relative to B1B specific libraries---include just one PUL (SusC-homolog encoded by B1A_02041).
 This locus includes a predicted OM-localized GH30-containing protein.